 I make this potato corn hash vegetarian, although, it is easily adaptable for meat-eaters as well.
 Bacon or sausage works well in this hash recipe.
 I love to add jalapenos or bell peppers to the mix as well.
 In this recipe, I will give you the basic potato corn hash in its simplest form and list a few variations you can use to make the recipe your own.

-This recipe is for two people, however, it can easily be doubled or tripled.
+This potato hash recipe is for two people, however, it can easily be doubled, tripled, or if you’re feeding an army, 100-times!.

 Potato Corn Hash Ingredients